 “Thirty years ago, if you had a little problem, you were not going to get discovered.
 Now the chances of getting caught are significant, and it can be the end of your company.”

 Food recalls have seen an increase in recent years and it has contributed to the increase in the importance of traceability.
 Annual product recalls by the US Department of Agriculture (USDA), which regulates meat producers, are up 83.4% from 2012 through 2017, while the number is a staggering 92.7% for recalls by the FDA during the same time period, which monitors everything else.

 As a result, more and more companies are seeing traceability as the best way to keep a track of what’s happening with their products at every point in the supply chain.
 Right from the manufacturers, to the wholesalers and retailers, everyone is recognizing the importance of food traceability as a means to increase transparency and minimize risks.

 While food safety is the most apparent benefit of ensuring traceability at every step of the way, it is by no means the only one.
 To the end consumer, it translates to being certain about the quality of the food that is on their plate, but food traceability carries a lot more value to the brand itself.

 A food traceability system allows brands to have complete visibility and control over their products at every stage of the supply chain.
 If an issue were to arise at any point of time, the brand can trace it back through the product’s history and identify the specific glitch, taking corrective action before it is too late.
 But more than the dollars saved in potential losses that were rectified before disaster strikes, the biggest boon to brands is the confidence it hands out to customers about the authenticity and quality of their products.

 After all, you can’t really put a price on that.

-Learn how CropIn’s solutions helped a farmer producer organisation (FPO) in India become one of the biggest exporters of grapes in Asia.
+Learn how Cropin’s solutions helped a farmer producer organization (FPO) in India become one of the biggest exporters of grapes in Asia.